I completed Bachelor of Homeopathy Medicine and Surgery from Rajiv Gandhi University of Health Sciences, Karnataka, India on 2007.

 Holistic Certified Addictions Professional, Lise M. Battaglia, CAP, CCH, HMC, BFRP, CGP, CHP, CEASE

-Lise M. Battaglia is a graduate of Barnard College, Columbia University, certified by the Council on Homeopathic Certification (CCH).
-She earned advanced standing as a Homeopathic Master Clinician (HMC) and is certified as: a GAPSTM Practitioner, a Homeoprophylaxis Supervisor, and a Bach Flower Essences Registered Practitioner.
+Lise M. Battaglia is a graduate of Barnard College, Columbia University, certified by the Council on Homeopathic Certification (CCH) and Registered with Society of Homeopaths North America.
+She earned advanced standing as a Homeopathic Master Clinician (HMC) and is certified as: a GAPS Practitioner, a Homeoprophylaxis Supervisor, and a Bach Flower Essences Registered Practitioner.

 Abby Beale is a nationally certified classical homeopath who sees clients in her office in Northampton, MA as well as over the internet via Skype and Zoom.
 She became aware of homeopathy when her son was 9 months old and had repeated ear infections.
 One visit to a homeopath and one remedy later, her son didn’t have another ear infection.
 She began studying in earnest in 2003.
 She believes that homeopathy is the most awesome healing modality on the planet.

 Abby served for seven years as an active board member and President of the National Center for Homeopathy.
 She continues to enjoy finding ways to educate consumers about the power of homeopathy.